Some mutual fund distributions represent a return of capital and are not considered dividends.

 Mutual funds sometimes make distributions that don’t represent earnings.
 When you receive this type of distribution, you’re considered to be getting back some of the money you invested in the company.
 That’s why these payments are sometimes called return of capital distributions.
 The IRS used to call them nontaxable distributions but now calls them nondividend distributions.

+Important.
 Don’t confuse these payments with exempt interest distributions.
 Those distributions represent interest received by the mutual fund from municipal bonds and similar investments.
 Return of capital distributions don’t come from exempt interest or from any other type of earnings.

 Adjusting your basis